跳转至

 Disclaimer

-This is an UNOFFICIAL implementation of Basset: learning the regulatory code of the accessible genome with deep convolutional neural networks by David R. Kelley et al.
+This is an UNOFFICIAL implementation of Basset: learning the regulatory code of the accessible genome with deep convolutional neural networks by David R. Kelley, et al.

 The OFFICIAL repository of Basset is at davek44/Basset.